Skip to Content

 Girl wearing a black t-shirt and black linen trousers holds a bicycle next to rice fields at Lake Maninjau.

-The road around Maninjau is 50 kilometres long, so it’s possible to cycle around the whole lake in around six hours.
-A bicycle is also handy for exploring the immediate area around your accommodation.
+The bicycle is also handy for exploring the immediate area around your accommodation.

 Bicycle rental is the most affordable form of transport for the lake.
 I rented bicycles from Beach Guesthouse for 60k IDR per bicycle.